 As engineering is a broad, far-reaching career, so the path into it is equally varied, with the Trust promoting a range of activities and experience to encourage children of all ages to realise the potential of this exciting career.
 Initiatives include hands-on activity days, tours, film screenings, and participating in the Arkwright scheme.

-Being a Bridge Wardens Arkwright Scholar has given me the chance to learn about modern engineering while making the most of the knowledge and experience of an historic organisation.
-I’ve really enjoyed the range of experiences the Rochester Bridge Trust has arranged for us to take part in, and to be able to share them with other students has been a great way to meet others with the same interests as me. – Silke Heyse, Bridge Wardens Arkwright Scholar
+Being a Scholar has given me the chance to learn about modern engineering while making the most of the knowledge and experience of an historic organisation.
+I’ve really enjoyed the range of experiences the Rochester Bridge Trust has arranged for us to take part in, and to be able to share them with other students has been a great way to meet others with the same interests as me. – Silke Heyse, Rochester Bridge Trust Arkwright Engineering Scholar

-The Trust supported its first Bridge Wardens Arkwright Scholars in 2010.
+The Trust supported its first Scholars in partnership with the Arkwright scheme in 2010.
 One of those students, Joshua, went on to achieve a first in his Masters degree and is now studying towards a doctorate, while Jessica opted for more on-the-job training, interspersing her studies with several work placements – as well as international study in Korea – and is due to graduate this year.

 While the Trust’s priority is bridges and therefore civil engineering, the activities offered to its scholars are of a broader nature, taking in a range of engineering projects and experiences, as well as mentoring and support to prepare scholars for the world of work.